dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 ## Platform constraint support

-Select the adapter-specific tab for more info on adapter-specific constraint support across platforms.
+Select the adapter-specific tab for more information on constraint support across platforms.
 Constraints fall into three categories based on support and platform enforcement:

 - **Supported and enforced** &mdash; The model won't build if it violates the constraint.
 - **Supported and not enforced** &mdash; The platform supports specifying the type of constraint, but a model can still build even if it violates it.
 It's a constraint for metadata purposes only.
 This is common for modern cloud data warehouses and less common for legacy databases.